leszekhanusz/lichess-board/README.md

 # Python Chess Board Widget

 A modern, feature-rich chess board widget for PySide6 applications, designed to mimic the visual style and user experience of Lichess.
+It is built on top of the powerful [python-chess](https://github.com/niklasf/python-chess) library.

 ## Features